TimeBandit/personal-site/src/posts/2022-02-27-children-flex-their-owls-to-space-elements.md

 tags:
   - post
 ---
+# Children Flex Their Owls To Space Elements

 You are working on a layout using HTML and CSS.
 Part of it involves a container with a list of child elements.
 There must be a gap between each child element.
 I'm going to show you three ways of adding that gap.

 ## Margins